nec-research/mobility-toolkit/README.md

 ### Manual Installation

-1. Install and deploy E-mission.
-See [E-mission instructions](https://github.com/e-mission/e-mission-server#deployment) for detailed steps.
+1. Install and deploy OpenPath.
+See [OpenPath instructions](https://github.com/e-mission/e-mission-server#deployment) for detailed steps.
 Docker container is available.
 Note that the Mobility Data Toolkit will still work without this step, but the estimation of lengths of